drelhaj/Java_WordCloud_LogLikelihood/README.md

 * The system runs in a UTF-8 environment by default and was confirmed to work with Linux, however Windows users: by setting the (Windows) environment variable JAVA_TOOL_OPTIONS to -Dfile.encoding=UTF8, the (Java) System property will be set automatically every time a JVM is started.

 # Execution
-* The tool has a CLI interface only but uses java swing to create the Java word clouds.
+* The tool has a CLI interface and uses java swing to create the Java word clouds.
+* For those who know their way with java there is a test class which gives a glimps on how the methods work.
 * Running LogLikelihood Java Word Clouds from command line is fairly simple.
 For further information you can use the help command.

-To run LogLikelihood Java Word Clouds you need SourceFile, ReferenceFile, KeywordsFile, WordCloudType, OutputFile (Optional):
+To run LogLikelihood Java Word Clouds you need SourceFile, ReferenceFile, KeywordsFile, OutputFile and OutputMethod:
-* Example: src.txt ref.txt keywords.txt 1 output.csv
+* Example: src.txt ref.txt keywords.txt output.csv 1
-* The WordCloudType determines the wordcloud plotting process, the word cloud keywords size (font size) will change according to the keyword Log Likelihood value (1) or word frequency value (0).
-* The javascript only works with log Likelihood values for font size but should be very easy to work with word frequency instead.
-All you need to do is change "size" to "freq" in the script.js file.
+* The OutputMethod determines the values saved to the user output.
+1: saves words and their LLH values, 2: saves words and their frequency count in the source corpus, 3: saves words alongside LLH and frequency counts.
+* To run the javascript file on your server or localhost you need to make sure the csv file contains the correct values, check the readme file in the llhCloud directory.

 # Interface
-LogLikelihood Java Word Clouds is an open source command-line application to make it easy to integrate with other systems.
+LogLikelihood Java Word Clouds is an open source command-line application.
+The method and classes are independent from each others to make it easy to integrate with other systems (e.g. you can count frequencies or calculate Log Likelihood without the need to create word clouds)

 # Input/Output file format
 LogLikelihood Java Word Clouds works with UTF-8 file format for both input and output.